treble37/video_streamer/NOTES_TO_READ.md

 Step 1: *bundle install* to your RVM gemset (or whatever setup is most convenient for you)

-Step 2: *rake db:migrate* to setup the SQLite database locally and *rake db:seed* to create a sample user.
+Step 2: *rake db:migrate* to setup the Postgres database locally (you may have to create the postgres database in the database.yml file) and *rake db:seed* to create a sample user.

 Step 3: Do *rails s* at the command prompt and navigate to http://localhost:3000/